biovoxxel/bv3dbox/index.md

 # BioVoxxel 3D Box (bv3dbox)

 Most of the known [BioVoxxel Toolbox](https://github.com/biovoxxel/BioVoxxel-Toolbox) functions now for 2D and 3D images in one place.
-All functions are heavily based on GPU computing via the fabulous [CLIJ2 library](url)
+All functions are heavily based on GPU computing via the fabulous [CLIJ2 library](https://clij.github.io/).
+Segmentation output is based stronger on labels (intensity coding of objects) instead of ROIs.
+Those labels can be equivalently used like ROIs with many CLIJ2 functions.
+Also label images created via other tools such as [MorphoLibJ](https://imagej.net/plugins/morpholibj) are suitable inputs for any plugin using labels.

 ![image](https://user-images.githubusercontent.com/10721817/151507835-a243ccfd-913b-4f5d-bddb-0a4ed2433005.png)